 Help Center

 If you are experiencing trouble with your pool heater, the first thing you will need to check is if your filter is clean and you have adequate water flow through the system.
 The second thing to check is to make sure your pilot is lit and your gas valves are turned on.
-If neither are working, give us a call!

 It depends on how often the pool is being used and how much debris accumulates on the surface and bottom.
 It is important to make sure you are vacuuming and skimming your pool regularly.
 A clean pool will hold chemicals better, making sure the water is safe.
 Cleaning your filter and baskets will ensure the system is operating smoothly and prolong the life of your equipment.